fiatconnect/specification/fiatconnect-api.md

 * `GET /accounts`
 * `DELETE /account/:fiatAccountId`
 * `GET /transfer/:transferId/status`
+* `POST /transfer/in`
+* `POST /transfer/out`

-For these endpoints, a user only needs to be logged in with an authenticated session.
-This session may have the maximum expiration time allowed by the FiatConnect standard (two weeks).
-It does not matter how close to expiration the user's session is when accessing these endpoints.
-That means that a client can maintain a longer-lived session in order to access these endpoints.
+For these endpoints, a user needs to be logged in with an authenticated session.
+This session may have the maximum expiration time allowed by the FiatConnect standard (four hours).

 If a client attempts to access any of these endpoints without a session, the server MUST return a `401` status code with an `Unauthorized` error.
 If a client tries to acces any of these endpoints with an expired session, the server MUST respond with an HTTP `401` status code with a `SessionExpired` error.

-##### 3.2.1.4.3.
-Privileged, Time-Restricted Endpoints

-The final group of endpoints imposes the strictest requirements.
-The user must not only be logged in, but the session MUST NOT be older than exactly 4 hours.
-These endpoints are:

-* `POST /transfer/in`
-* `POST /transfer/out`

-This requirement exists in order to protect against longer-lived sessions being leaked and used to initiate transfers.
-Like the group of regularly priveleged endpoints, the server
-MUST respond with a `401` when the client accesses these endpoints without a session or with an expired one.
-In addition to this, if the `issued-at` field associated with the user's session is greater than 4 hours in the past, the server must additionally respond with a `401` code, and a `SessionTooOld` error.
-If this happens, the client must refresh their session by requesting a new message/nonce from `GET /auth/login`, signing the message, and returning it to `POST /auth/login`.

-#### 3.2.1.5.
-SIWE Resources

-SIWE has rich tooling and support across multiple languages; see [here](https://docs.login.xyz/) for more details, example implementations, and libraries for many popular languages.

 ### 3.2.2.
 Client API Key